7 Moisturizing Mistakes That Could Be Making Your Skin Dry

 After cleansing your complexion and before applying moisturizer, be sure to prep the skin on your face for moisture with a facial toner.
 Facial toners can help to remove any excess dirt and impurities left over after cleansing and can balance your skin’s pH.

-Toners can be notoriously drying, so make sure to opt for a hydrating toner.
-One of our favorites is the Kiehl’s Ultra Facial Toner.
-Formulated with squalene, avocado oil, and vitamin E, this toner effectively removes debris while also hydrating your skin.
-Check out our complete list of hydrating toners, here!
+Toners can be notoriously drying, so make sure to opt for a hydrating option.
+One of our favorites is the Kiehl’s Ultra Facial Toner, formulated with squalane, avocado oil and vitamin E. This toner effectively removes debris while also hydrating your skin.

-While serums and facial oils aren’t an absolute necessity for your skin care routine, they do help with locking in extra moisture.
-While serums can give you a moisture boost, they can also simultaneously target other skin concerns such as signs of aging.
-We recommend opting for an antioxidant serum that’s formulated with vitamin C, such as the SkinCeuticals C E Ferulic.
+While serums and facial oils aren’t an absolute necessity for your skin-care routine, they do help lock in extra moisture.
+Serums can give you a moisture boost and simultaneously target other skin concerns such as signs of aging.
+We recommend opting for an antioxidant serum that’s formulated with vitamin C, such as SkinCeuticals C E Ferulic.

 In addition to prepping your skin for moisture, you may also want to consider applying a hydrating overnight mask once or twice a week.
-Overnight masks can help hydrate and replenish the skin during its regeneration process —aka while you’re asleep — and leave the skin looking—and feeling—soft, smooth, and hydrated come morning.
+Overnight masks can help hydrate and replenish the skin during its regeneration process — AKA while you’re asleep — and leave the skin looking and feeling soft, smooth and hydrated come morning.
 We’re big fans of the Lancôme Énergie De Vie Night Mask.
-It’s chock-full of antioxidants such as goji berry, lemon, balm, gentian, and vitamin E. It’s formulated to help your skin feel softer and more hydrated, restoring your radiance by morning.
-We have a full list of our all-time favorite overnight masks, here!
+It’s packed with ingredients such as cranberry, lemon balm and ginseng and formulated to help your skin feel softer and more hydrated.